-It has been granted a stay of execution for now, but the block has been sold and next year will be torn down so that someone can rebuild it for rich people, and then the magic bookshop will be no more.
+Well, it has been granted a stay of execution for now, but the block has been sold and soon it will be torn down so that someone can rebuild it for rich people, and then the magic bookshop will be no more.

 The magic bookshop is the heart of my neighbourhood.
-I walk twenty minutes each day from my house to stand on the sidewalk where the fat guy used to sell cigarettes and chips and where the skinny guy from East Africa now sells sunglasses and leatherish handbags and peer through the window-front to see what’s new since yesterday and to see what signs and serendipities the universe is sending me now.
+I walk twenty minutes each day from my house to stand on the sidewalk where the fat guy used to sell cigarettes and chips, and where the skinny guy from East Africa now sells sunglasses and leatherish handbags, and I peer through the window-front to see what’s new since yesterday and to see what signs and serendipities the universe is sending me now.

 The magic bookshop is my tealeaves and my crystal ball.
 I’m not superstitious in any other way but the magic bookstore is my means of divination.
 It has a knack.
 The magic bookshop loves you and wants you to be happy.
 If you have questions, it wants to answer them.